 - AT&T- $3.00/minute for calls, $2.05/megabyte for data, $.50/text, $1.30/picture

 - T-Mobile - $2.00/minute for calls, $2.00/megabyte for data, $.50/sent text, incoming texts included w/ plan

 It's also important to note that Project Fi does not advertise roaming in Cuba, but some users have had success at standard Fi rates, while others have not.
-You can rent SIM cards from ETSECA, the state-run telecom company, though if visiting on a cruise this isn't likely worth your time.
-You'll see ETSECA locations around though in the event you have an unlocked phone and are interested in this option.
-As you'll see below, ETSECA also provides WiFI...for a cost.
+You can rent SIM cards from ETECSA, the state-run telecom company, though if visiting on a cruise this isn't likely worth your time.
+You'll see ETESCA locations around though in the event you have an unlocked phone and are interested in this option.
+As you'll see below, ETECSA also provides WiFI...for a cost.

 WiFi In Cuba